pazz/alot/docs/settings.rst

 .. module:: alot.settings

-There are three types of user settings: notmuchs and alot's config files and the hooks-file for user provided python code.
+There are four types of user settings: notmuchs and alot's config files, the hooks-file for user provided python code and the mailcap, defining shellcomands as handlers for files of certain mime types.

+Mime handler can be looked up using :func:`alot.settings.get_mime_handler`.
-Alot sets up :class:`Configparser.ConfigParser` objects for the first two and a :class:`HookManager` object to access hooks:
+Alot sets up :class:`FallbackConfigParser` objects to access the configs of alot and notmuch` and a :class:`HookManager` object to access hooks.

 +----------------+-----------------------------------+------------------------------+
 |     What       |            accessible via         |             Type             |